-ART 2234, Drawing II, 3 cr ART 2264, Ceramics II, 3 cr Any 2000 level ART course for transfer as elective credit, 3 cr
+ART 1164, Ceramics I, 3 cr ART 1184, Introduction to Digital Photography, 3 cr ART 2234, Drawing II, 3 cr ART 2264, Ceramics II, 3 cr Any 2000 level ART course for transfer as elective credit, 3 cr

 An articulation agreement has been established between RCTC and Mankato State University.
 Online studio courses may not transfer, please refer to the articulation agreement.
 Other colleges may have different transfer requirements.